tanwasp/LunchBox-Android/intellij/doc/use_cases/check-restaurant-reviews.md

 ## 1. Primary actor and goals

-__User__: Wants to see the rating of a specific restaurant and their friends' review of it.
+__User__: Wants to see the rating of a specific restaurant and their friends' reviews of it.

 ## 2. Other stakeholders and their goals